key-encumbrance/liquefaction/README.md

 # Liquefaction 🧊🌀️💧
 - 📃 Read the paper (link will be added once paper is available)
 - **Coming soon:** all implementation code (including wallet, examples) will be open-sourced and released here 🔓️
-- **Coming later this month:** interactive demo dApp on a public test network released
+- **Coming later this month:** interactive demo dApp on a public test network

 This repository will contain the implementation of Liquefaction, a smart-contract based, key-encumbered wallet platform that systematically overturns the assumption that private keys are controlled by individuals or individual entities.